alifma/alifma.github.io/README.md

 5. Adjust the `Theme.ts` to change the theme
 6. Start the development server: `yarn dev`
 7. Open your browser and visit: `http://localhost:5173`

+## Deployment
+To deploy this repository
+1. Ensure you have github github account, and change it on `vite.config.ts`
+2. Save changes
+3. Run deployment `yarn deploy`
+4. Setup the github repositories to use the branch from `gh-pages`
+5. Wait for it until deployed

 ## License
 This project is licensed under the [MIT License](LICENSE).